 venv The "venv" module does the same job as the “virtualenv” module from Python 2.
 It creates and populates the .venv/ directory.

-pip The “pip” module is the tool which installs modules into .venv/lib/.../site-packages/ for use by the project.
+pip The “pip” module is the tool which installs modules into a Python installation so that they may be used via “import” In this case they are being installed into .venv/lib/.../site-packages/ for use by the project.
 By the convention described here, the packages and their versions are enumerated in the file etc/pip/requirement.txt (singular)

 bash We use bash for a wrapper script to make the .venv/ environment easily accessible.
 [1]